catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ## 8. Check out your running app

-Navigate to the hostname you configured above, with https (https://staging.mycompany.com/ for this guide).
+Navigate to the hostname you configured above, with https (https://staging.example.com/ for this guide).

 Note that it may take a few minutes for your application to show up - several factors can cause delay in this (DNS propagation, AWS load balancers taking effect, or slow-starting applications are the most common causes).

 If you think you've waited too long and your application still hasn't started, check your logs.
-Your logs can be accessed via the `logs` command in your CLI, or at `https://your-env's-public-hostname/logging/` - this is also linked to from the Stratum dashboard.
+Your logs can be accessed via the `logs` command in your CLI, or at `https://your-env's-public-hostname/logging/` - there is also a link to view logs in the Stratum dashboard.

 ## Further Help